UPDATE: This post has been updated with correct information here.

-Many tourists visiting Israel often take a day-trip to Jordan.
+Many tourists visiting Israel often take a quick trip to Jordan.
 Obviously some stay over in Jordan for at least a night, but most tourists take a quick trip up to Petra (often via the Eilat border crossing) to see the magnificent Red Rock at Petra and then head on back over the border to Israel on the same day.

 This hasn’t exactly been winning over those in the Jordan tourism business, as most tourists aren’t spending their tourist dollars in Jordan.

 As a result, Jordan last week announced new price hikes in the entry fee to Petra, but only for those tourists who come via the Arava (Eilat) crossing and who don’t stay a night at a Jordanian hotel.
 The current rate of $49 will apply to any tourist who stays a night in Jordan, but for those who don’t, and who come via Israel, they will have an extra $80 to pay ($130).